ChainXim-Team/chainxim-documentation/docs/README.en.md

 # ChainXim User Guide

 ## Introduction
 ChainXim is a blockchain simulator developed by XinLab to simulate and verify blockchain systems under different parameter settings.
 We hope that ChainXim can be compatible with different consensus protocols, network models, and can design different attackers to comprehensively evaluate the blockchain's security, throughput, and other performance metrics.

+## ChainXim-Based Projects

+- BagChain: A Dual-functional Blockchain Leveraging Bagging-based Distributed Learning.
+[Source Code](https://github.com/czxdev/BagChain)

+  BagChain integrates blockchain with distributed machine learning by replacing the computationally costly hash operations in proof-of-work with machine-learning model training.
+It utilizes individual miners’ private data samples and limited computing resources to train base models and further aggregates them into strong ensemble models.
+A three-layer blockchain structure and the corresponding generation and validation mechanisms are designed to enable distributed machine learning among uncoordinated miners in a permissionless and open setting.

 ## Quick Start